MASTER OF ENGINEERING MANAGEMENT (ENERGY MANAGEMENT)

 Economics of Power Generation: Cost of electricity generation, Levelized cost of energy (LCOE), Renewable portfolio standards (RPS), Project finance basics, risk management and mitigation strategies, long-term guarantee of supply in generation.

-Analyzing the role of carbon markets and prices and their implications for electricity markets, case studies.
+CO2 Markets and Prices: Analyzing the role of carbon markets and prices and their implications for electricity markets, case studies.

+Overview of Reliability engineering principles, reliability metrics and measures.
 Reliability through Good Design: Design principles for achieving high reliability, redundancy and fault tolerance, reliability considerations in equipment selection and specification.

 Reliability through Proper Operations and Maintenance: Procedures for safe and reliable operation, Operator training and competency requirements, Types of maintenance strategies and their effectiveness, case studies.